California Drug Crimes

 Ever since the federal government declared “war on drugs,” the penalties for narcotics crimes have been steep.
 In fact, California led the nation in jail time for drug offenders throughout the 1980s and 1990s.

-Possession of drugs (or drug paraphernalia) can be a felony, misdemeanor, or an infraction in California depending on the amount and type of drugs you may possess.
-Possessing large amounts of drugs, or cultivating or selling drugs, is more likely to be a felony with serious penalties attached.
+Due to the passing of Prop 47 on November 4th, 2014, simple possession of drugs (or drug paraphernalia) is a misdemeanor in this state.
+However, possessing large amounts of drugs, or cultivating or selling drugs, is more likely to be charged as a felony with serious penalties attached.

-Minor drug possession charges can be charged as an infraction (including charges for possession of marijuana) or can be punishable with jail time and fines, as well as suspension of your driver’s license.
+Minor drug possession charges (including charges for possession of steroids or some prescription drugs) are punishable with jail time and fines, as well as suspension of your driver’s license.

 However, in California, nonviolent drug offenders may have alternatives to jail time and being left with a criminal record.
 When you hire an experienced criminal defense law firm they can inform you whether your case may qualify for drug diversion or “drug court”.